 National Velociraptor Awareness Day - History

-Peter Kaisen recovered the first Velociraptor fossil: a crushed but complete skull, and one of the second toe claws.
+Peter Kaisen recovered the first velociraptor fossil: a crushed but complete skull, along with one of the second-toe claws.

 - 70,000,000 B.C.

 This is around the time that velociraptors inhabited the earth.

 What better way to celebrate these ancient, killer birds than by spending a night watching all four "Jurassic Park" films.
 Make sure to invite someone who's never experienced the "lost world."

 Fred and Wilma Flintstone, model citizens of Bedrock, owned a pet raptor named, what else, Dino.
 Introduce your kids to scary creatures through the wonder of 1960s-era animation during National Velociraptor Awareness Day.

 Try the Natural History Museum in New York City or the La Brea Tar Pits in Los Angeles.
 Plan a trip to check out real fossils and the land of dinosaurs that still exist.

 Velociraptor fossils have surfaced in Mongolia and China, but the search continues throughout the world.